Halloween candy is a baker's delight! Use your leftovers to make cookies, cakes, pies and other delicious goods. Here are some things to try:

 - Bake a pie with Snickers and other caramel candies for the kids who shun pumpkin pie at Thanksgiving dinner.

-- Make crunchy oat bars with any variety of chocolates and send them off to school in the kids' lunch box or sell them at the bake sale.
+- Make crunchy oat bars with any variety of chocolates, and send them off to school in the kids' lunch boxes, or donate them to the next school bake sale.

-Find ways to turn your Halloween candy into something new and useful and, of course, delicious!
+Find ways to turn your Halloween candy into something new, useful and (mostly importantly) delicious!

 - Use milk chocolate bars to make s'mores.

-- Use M & M's and other bite-size chocolates in trail mix.
+- Use M & M's and other bite-size chocolates to make trail mix.

 - Use crumbled candy bar pieces and M & M's as ice cream toppings.